 A fine arts grade will be used for purposes of finding these averages.
-This grade will be the average of the 4 grades given in PE, Art, Music, and Spanish for grades 4-5, and will be the average of the 5 grades given in PE, Art, Music, Computers and Spanish for grades 6-7-8.
+This grade will be the average of the 4 grades given in PE, Art, Music, and Spanish for grades 4-8.
 The fine arts grade must also be 90 or above for 1st honors, 85 or above for 2nd honors and 80 or above for 3rd honors.
 In addition, a grade of 75 or above is required in each of the fine arts subjects.